numeriquai/n8n-nodes-numeriquai/README.md

 ### Operation 2: Evaluate Rules

 Evaluate rules against data using Numeriquai's API.
+This operation receives processed data (typically from a Flat Merge node) and sends it to Numeriquai for rule evaluation.

 **Parameters:**
 - **Operation**: Select "Evaluate Rules" (default)